The Fourth Alabama Painting by Don Troiani

 Advance to Centreville, 16-18 July, 1861

-The Brethschneider's Battalion Light Infantry was ordered across the Potomac River at the Chain/ Little Falls Bridge, D. C., at 3/4 PM on 16 July, 1861, and arrived south of Vienna, via Lewinsville and Old Courthouse, a quarter of a mile southeast of Freedom Hill, Fairfax County, Virginia, at 9 PM the same day.
+The Brethschneider's Battalion Light Infantry was ordered across the Chain/ Little Falls Bridge, D. C., at 3 PM on 16 July, 1861.

-Vienna to Piney Branch, three miles west of Germantown, Fairfax County, Virginia, 17 July, 1861: Brethschneider's Battalion Light Infantry was ordered to Fairfax Courthose, Fairfax County, Virginia, at 6 AM on 17 July, 1861, and arrived by the road between Germantown and Flint Hill at Germantown, Fairfax County, Virginia, at 1 PM the same day.
-The battalion was ordered to Centreville, Fairfax County, Virginia, in the afternoon on 17 July, 1861, and arrived at Piney Branch, three miles west of Germantown, Fairfax County, Virginia, at 5 PM the same day.
+Vienna to Piney Branch, three miles west of Germantown, Fairfax County, Virginia, 17 July, 1861: Brethschneider's Battalion Light Infantry was was ordered to Germantown, Fairfax County, Virginia, at 5.30 AM on 17 July, 1861, and arrived via Flint Hill, Fairfax County, Virginia, at 12 PM the same day.
+The battalion arrived at Piney Branch, three miles west of Germantown, Fairfax County, Virginia, at 5 PM on 17 July, 1861.

-Piney Branch, three miles west of Germantown, to Little Rocky Run, one mile east of Centreville, Fairfax County, Virginia, 17 July, 1861: Brethschneider's Battalion Light Infantry y was ordered to Centreville, Fairfax County, Virginia, at 7 AM on 18 July, 1861, and arrived at Little Rocky Run, one mile east of Centreville, Fairfax County, Virginia, at 9 AM the same day.
+Piney Branch, three miles west of Germantown, to Little Rocky Run, north of the road between Centreville & Fairfax Courthouse, one mile east of Centreville, Fairfax County, Virginia, 18 July, 1861: Brethschneider's Battalion Light Infantry arrived at Little Rocky Run, north of the road between Centreville and Fairfax Courthouse, one mile east of Centreville, Fairfax County, Virginia,at 9 AM on 18 July, 1861.

 Skirmish at Blackburn's Ford, 18 July, 1861